thonly/BoxOffice/README.md

 ## Main Pages

-There are four main pages, each mapped to corresponding routes for easy bookmarking and search engine optimization.
+There are four main pages, each mapped to corresponding URL routes for easy bookmarking and search engine optimization.
 Below are explanations at a high level.

 ### Studio Home Page